AlphaCryo4D/AlphaCryo4D/README.md

 Documentation:

 Programs and scripts are described in Docs/documentation_alphacryo4d.pdf.
 An example tutorial is provied in Docs/tutorial_alphacryo4d.pdf.
+The procedures are tested on the operating system of CentOS Linux release 7.6.1810.
 Please do not hesitate to reach our team should you encounter issues in using this system.

 ==================================================